weekplan/www/_drafts/_posts/week-plan-is-now-gdpr-compliant.md

 We’ve devoted our resources to comply with GDPR.
 You can read our updated privacy policy [here](https://weekplan.net/privacy/).

+We've also added a bunch of new features and fixed a few bugs.

 ## Week Plan is Now GDPR-Compliant

 Week Plan is committed to compliance with the General Data Protection Regulation (GDPR).
 We’ve added a new page that asks for your acceptance of our terms and privacy policy.

-Removed Theme Option
+## Removed Theme Option

-- We’ve removed the theme option to make the overall experience simpler, without the fuss, so you can focus on what matters.
+We’ve removed the theme option to make the overall experience simpler, without the fuss, so you can focus on what matters.

-Removed Onboarding Pages and Introduce Induction Pages
+## Removed On-boarding Pages and Introduce Induction Pages

-- We’ve also removed the onboarding pages and introduced Induction Pages.
-These new pages are blah blah blah.
+We’ve also removed the on-boarding pages and introduced Induction Pages.

-Removed Username From Registration Page
+## Removed Username From Registration Page

 In the spirit of GDPR, we’re no longer requiring you to enter a username on the registration page.

+## Role-List: Don’t Show HITs That Are Scheduled

+When all high impact tasks (HITs) in a role have been scheduled, we show a nice green tick and a grey text that says “All HITs have been scheduled.”

-More Updates and Features
+## More Updates and Features

--Left Menu: Renamed “Schedule” to “Planner”.
+* Left Menu: Renamed “Schedule” to “Planner”.

--Removed default role “Self”.
+* Removed default role “Self”.

--Planner: Show timeline only when a task is dragged over a list or if there are events in the day.
+* Planner: Show timeline only when a task is dragged over a list or if there are events in the day.

--Move roles (and list) quick actions (Edit, Delete) into the top right menu
+* Move roles (and list) quick actions (Edit, Delete) into the top right menu

-Role-List: Don’t Show HITs That Are Scheduled

--When all high impact tasks (HITs) in a role have been scheduled, we show a nice green tick and a grey text that says “All HITs have been scheduled.”

--A task can be on both a list and date.
+* A task can be on both a list and date.

-Bug Fixes:
+## Bug Fixes

--New User: Can’t login with Microsoft Outlook
+* New User: Can’t login with Microsoft Outlook

--Can’t assign role to task.
+* Can’t assign role to task.

-We’re
+## Stay Tuned for More

+Stay tuned for more cool updates.
+We’re working hard to make Week Plan the best tool to help you keep track of your goals, projects, and tasks.